 If it’s been more than a few years since you’ve upgraded your home theater receiver, then you’ve got some catching up to do.
-A receiver functions as the main box for processing audio signals and feeding them to your speakers, but the category has progressed into wilder territory than that.
+Home theater receivers function as the main box for processing audio signals and feeding them to your speakers, but the category has progressed into wilder territory than that.
 Receivers are now the central hub for a complete entertainment system, combining audio signal processing, smart input switching, automatic calibration, video scaling, media streaming and system control.

 So how much power will you need?
 That depends on several variables.
 Some speakers are more sensitive than others and will therefore require less power to drive to the same volume as less sensitive speakers.
 Similarly, a small room won’t need the same 200-watts- per-channel that a 20-seat theater does.